-Living Well (prevention) Maintaining Independence (early intervention) Re-ablement at home Disabled Facilities Grants Grant funded (up to £30, Occupational Therapist. ,000) home adaptations reco ommended by an Handyperson scheme District Direct Hospital •Handrails Discharge Grant (max £3000) •Smoke alarms This grant is intended to •Key safes assist our residents who •Small Accessibility and Saf of slips and falls) ety works (e.g. prevention are able to return home from hospital but are prevented from doing so •Basic Home Improvements repairs). s (e.g. minor furniture because there are factors at their home (that can be The service may be free or meet the qualifying criteria. speedily remedied), that prevent them from doing so.
-Warm Homes Fund I'm Going Home Grant Delivery of the warm home Norfolk residents fund funding to South I'm Going Home grant offers onward support for Dementia Grant a short period of time.
-Grant provided by contributi county wide Forget me Not The patient is supported by a range of services working closely to ensure the patient reaches a point where they can Social Prescribing remain at home without Working through South Nort Community Connectors help underlying issues early thro within the community rather clinical or medical services the further need for care and support or with a care and support package.
-The package can also be used for palliative purposes.
-This can include key safe, temporary stairlift hire, temporary ramps, short- term community alarm and further offers of support in the community.
+Living Well (prevention) Maintaining Independence (early intervention) Re-ablement at home

+Disabled Facilities Grants

+Grant funded (up to £30,000) home adaptations recommended by an Occupational 1

+Handyperson scheme District Direct Hospital

+•Handrails Discharge Grant (max £3000)

+•Smoke alarms This grant is intended to

+•Key safes assist our residents who

+•Small Accessibil prevention of sli lity and Safety works (e.g. os and falls) are able to return home from hospital but are prevented from doing so

+Basic Home Imp furniture repairs orovements (e.g. minor). because there are factors at their home (that can be

+The service may be free or subsidised for those who meet the qualifying criteria.

+speedily remedied), that prevent them from doing

+Warm Homes Fund

+Delivery of the warm home fund funding to South Norfolk residents

+Dementia Grant

+Grant provided by contributing to and accessing the county wide Forget me Not grant procedure

+Social Prescribing

+Working through South Norfolk's GP practices, Community Connectors help people address underlying issues early through linking into services within the community rather than continuing to use clinical or medical services